 If you are worried about your child’s mental health then you are not alone.
 Many parents and carers have similar worries and stresses .
 There is good support available from local and national organisations.
 The sooner you seek help the better for your child and you.
 The leaflet: Mental health problems in children and young people: guidance for parents and carers provides some useful tips for helping your child plus links to local and national services.

 Local services for children & young people

 Please talk to us about your concerns, so that we can work together to help your child feel better.
-You are welcome to speak with your child's teacher, teaching assistant, phase leader, Ms Flynn or Mr Bowman.
-If you need to discuss a confidential or sensitive matter, please speak with Mr Bowman or Ms Flynn.
+You are welcome to speak with your child's teacher, teaching assistant, phase leader, Ms Flynn or Mr Preedy.
+If you need to discuss a confidential or sensitive matter, please speak directly with Ms Flynn or Mr Preedy.

 A GP can check any physical symptoms linked to your child’s health and talk with you about their emotional well-being making a referral to a specialist service if necessary.

 The School Nurse

 For more information, contact details or to download a copy of the service leaflet go to http://bathneshealthandcare.nhs.uk/childrens/school-nursing/.